Pragyanshu-Mohapatra/Intelligent-Time-table-Maker/Source code.md

-# Intelligent-Time-table-Maker
-#Python based project in Time table Making
 from tkinter import *
 import os

-# Designing window for registration
+# Designing window for registration of new Faculty

 def register():
     global register_screen